-Of all the things for you to worry about as a result of your divorce case you may not feel that your retirement is all that important compared to issues regarding your children, your home and other more immediate considerations.
-After all- it's understandable to be concerned with just making it out of the case alive and in one piece.
-Having concerns about something that could be decades down the road is a little too far fetched, it could be argued.
+Of all the things for you to worry about due to your divorce case, you may not feel that your retirement is all that important compared to issues regarding your children, your home, and other more immediate considerations.
+After all, it's understandable to be concerned with just making it out of the case alive and in one piece.
+Having concerns about something that could be decades down the road is a little too far-fetched, it could be argued.

-If you are an older person you may be in great health with a great job where you plan to work for many more years.
+If you are an older person, you may be in excellent health with a great job where you plan to work for many more years.
 And you may do so.
-However, this doesn't cause time to stop progressing towards an end point where you will no longer want to work.
-Thinking that you can make up for lost time in regard to your retirement ignores the benefit to allowing your money to grow with interest.
+However, this doesn't cause the time to stop progressing towards an end where you will no longer want to work.
+Thinking that you can make up for a lost time regarding your retirement ignores the benefit of allowing your money to grow with interest.

-Today's blog post from the attorneys with the Law Office of Bryan Fagan, PLLC will detail retirement savings and their role in your divorce case.
+Today's blog post from the attorneys with the Law Office of Bryan Fagan, PLLC, will detail retirement savings and their role in your divorce case.
 We want you to be able to walk away from your divorce in a strong position as it relates to retirement.
-What I am not advocating for is taking your spouse for all their worth and leaving him or her a shell of a person.
-You should assert your rights and petition for what is fairly yours under the circumstances of your case and the laws of the State of Texas.
+I am not advocating for taking your spouse for all their worth and leaving them a shell of a person.
+You should assert your rights and petition for what is pretty yours under the circumstances of your case and the laws of the State of Texas.

 Retirement Savings as Community Property

-Monies invested into retirement accounts during the course of your marriage are considered to be part of the community estate.
-If you and your spouse have been married for fifteen or twenty years then there is likely a substantial amount of money in that 401(k) or IRA, assuming that you and your spouse have invested with any regularity.
-Understand also that dividing a 401(k), IRA or pension in a divorce differs because both state and federal law are applicable to each of those type of accounts.
-You should consult with your attorney on the consequences that each type of account could have on your case.
+Monies invested into retirement accounts during your marriage are considered part of the community estate.
+If you and your spouse have been married for fifteen or twenty years, then there is likely a substantial amount of money in that 401(k) or IRA, assuming that you and your spouse have invested with any regularity.
+Understand also that dividing a 401(k), IRA, or pension in a divorce differs because both state and federal law applies to each of those types of accounts.
+You should consult with your attorney on each type of account's consequences on your case.

 Qualified Domestic Relations Order (QDRO)

-When your divorce has completed, if you are entitled to a portion of any of your spouse's retirement accounts then a Qualified Domestic Relations Order (QDRO) must be drafted.
+When your divorce has been completed, if you are entitled to a portion of any of your spouse's retirement accounts, then a Qualified Domestic Relations Order (QDRO) must be drafted.
 A QDRO allows whatever portion of the retirement account that was ordered to go to you in the divorce to be divided up without incurring any penalties or taxes.
-The plan administrator for the 401(k), pension plan or other retirement account will have to "OK" the language in the order that will allow for its division.
-Also, a judge will need to approve the order and sign on it for it to have any legal force.
+The plan administrator for the 401(k), pension plan, or another retirement account will have to "OK" the language in the order that will allow for its division.
+Also, a judge will need to approve the order and sign on it to have any legal force.

 Do not wait for your divorce to be completed for the QDRO to be drawn up.
-Your attorney should contact the plan administrator and learn what language needs to be included in the order for easy and quick approval.
-Then, when your Final Decree of Divorce is submitted to the judge a request to have the judge sign and enter the QDRO should be submitted as well.
+Your attorney should contact the plan administrator and learn what language needs to be included for easy and quick approval.
+Then, when your Final Decree of Divorce is submitted to the judge, a request to have the judge sign and enter the QDRO should be submitted as well.
 This allows you to get both documents signed at the same time.

 A QDRO identifies the person whose retirement benefits are subject to division and names you as the person who receive those payments.
-A specific dollar amount (or percentage of the total funds available) will be specified as well.
-While you should consult with a financial planner on these issues, from my experience as an attorney you can roll these proceeds directly into an IRA or into your 401(k) if your plan allows for that to occur.
-An immediate withdrawal of these proceeds is possible, and because you are doing it in the context of a divorce QDRO there will not be a penalty assessed against you.
+A specific dollar amount (or percentage of the total funds available) will also be specified.
+While you should consult with a financial planner on these issues, from my experience as an attorney, you can roll these proceeds directly into an IRA or into your 401(k) if your plan allows for that to occur.
+An immediate withdrawal of these proceeds is possible, and because you are doing it in the context of a divorce QDRO, there will not be a penalty assessed against you.

-If your divorce decree orders that a portion of your spouse's IRA be sent to you then you can simply do a direct transfer from their IRA to yours.
-There are no taxes or penalties for doing so keeping in mind that your divorce decree must mandate this transfer.
+If your divorce decree orders that a portion of your spouse's IRA is sent to you, then you can do a direct transfer from their IRA to yours.
+There are no taxes or penalties for doing so, considering that your divorce decree must mandate this transfer.

 What to know about social security and divorce

-One of the important concepts that is relevant for people like you who are going through a divorce has to do with social security.
-Specifically you are entitled to one-half of your ex-spouse's social security retirement benefits when you retire.
-This is a great benefit that is available to you as an ex-spouse that I always encourage our clients to consider while negotiations.
+One of the critical concepts relevant for people like you who are going through a divorce has to do with social security.
+Specifically, you are entitled to one-half of your ex-spouse's social security retirement benefits when you retire.
+This is a great benefit available to you as an ex-spouse that I always encourage our clients to consider during negotiations.

-This rule applies if your marriage lasted ten years or more and you are sixty two or older at the time you attempt to cash in on the social security benefits.
-In the interim period between your divorce and that point you could not have re-married.
-If you have been married and divorced more than once, you are not able to receive this benefit from both ex-spouses.
+This rule applies if your marriage lasted ten years or more and you are sixty-two or older when you attempt to cash in on the social security benefits.
+You could not have re-married in the interim period between your divorce and that point.
+If you have been married and divorced more than once, you cannot receive this benefit from both ex-spouses.
 The government would pay you benefits based on the amount from either spouse that would be greater.

 College Savings Accounts

 There are many ways to save for your child's college education.
 Perhaps the most common is the "529" college savings account.
-The money saved in these type of accounts can be used to pay for room and board, books, tuition and other school supplies.
-The beauty of the money saved in these accounts is that it is all after tax, meaning that since you have already paid tax on the principal amounts all of the growth is tax free.
-If one child decides not to go to child their money can be transferred to another family member.
+The money saved in these accounts can pay for room and board, books, tuition, and other school supplies.
+The beauty of the money saved in these accounts is that it is all after-tax, meaning that since you have already paid tax on the principal amounts, all of the growth is tax-free.
+If one child decides not to go to the child, their money can be transferred to another family member.

-How you should invest in college educations is completely up to you.
-Family law attorneys are typically not able to provide specific advice to you, but from my perspective it makes sense to be in control of the money that you invest by being able to choose your investments rather than by having them selected by the broker or 529 plan administrator.
+How you should invest in college educations is entirely up to you.
+Family law attorneys are typically not able to provide specific advice to you.
+Still, from my perspective, it makes sense to be in control of the money that you invest by being able to choose your investments rather than by having them selected by the broker or 529 plan administrator.

-Tomorrow's blog topic from the Law Office of Bryan Fagan, PLLC will be on college savings.
-We will go into greater detail on this subject than we were able to do today.
-If you have kids then you will certainly want to return to our website.
+Tomorrow's blog topic from the Law Office of Bryan Fagan, PLLC, will be on college savings.
+We will go into greater detail on this subject than we could today.
+You will undoubtedly want to return to our website if you have kids.
 Learn about this subject now rather than waiting to do so after your divorce when it may be too late to make decisions that can positively impact your child.

-We represent clients across southeast Texas- from Beaumont to Katy and all points in between.
-It is an honor to be able to represent these folks and their family during difficult times in their lives.
+We represent clients across southeast Texas- from Beaumont to Katy and all points between.
+It is an honor to represent these folks and their family during difficult times in their lives.
 We are just a phone call away and eagerly await the opportunity to sit with you and discuss your life and divorce.